loganhasson/aspen/README.md

 # Aspen

-A gem to setup a folder structure for a Ruby project.
+A gem to instantly create your directory structure for a new Ruby project.
 More info on RubyGems.org: [Aspen](http://rubygems.org/gems/aspen).

 ###Installation: